LocoIsOnCoco/en-articles/2019-06-06-caddyserver.md

 Perhaps you want to have a universal configuration for php that you can import to save you time, for example.
 Make the file with the php caddy config, `/home/user/caddyfiles/php` and add this to the appropriete location in your original Caddyfile import `/home/user/caddyfiles/php`

-> DISCLAIMER: You must manually make these configs yourself
+> DISCLAIMER: You must manually make these configurations yourself due to the infinite number of possibilities

 ### Example Caddyfile.